Introduction: Linear and Rotary Actuator

 1 Steel or aluminum rod d4 x l12

 Legend: l:length in millimeters, d:diameter in millimeters

 Step 1: 3D Printed Parts

 You either need to print the left-sided or right-sided parts.
-The pictures in this Instructable show a left-sided LnR Actuator (Looking from the front, the wooden dowel is on the left side).
+The pictures in this Instructable show a left-sided LnR Actuator (Looking from the front, the wooden rod is on the left side).

 Step 2: Slider Bearings

 As bearings, the M4 nuts are used!
 For that, you drill out the (M4/3.3 mm) holes with the 4.2 mm metal drill.
 Press the drilled out M4 nuts into the openings in the slider.